KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials.md

             }
         }

-        The toolbar is added between the autocomplete toolbar and the system keyboard, and by default uses a slightly smaller button height.
+        The toolbar is added between the autocomplete toolbar and the keyboard, and by default uses a slightly smaller button height.
     }

     @Tab("Localization") {